Calculation of Photocarrier Generation from Optical Absorption for Time-domain Simulation of Optoelectronic Devices: Formulation

-where the first time derivative term is the time rate of change of the energy storage, which can be combined into $\partial_t W(\mathbf{r},t)$ in~\eqref{PEJ}, and the second term, being positive and proportional to $\gamma_n$, is the power dissipation~\cite{Haus1989book, Smith1998, Cui2004}.
-Moreover, the power dissipation associated with each pole can be calculated separately
+Here, the first-order time-derivative term is the rate of change of the energy storage that can be combined into ${\partial _t}W({\bf{r}},t)$ in~\eqref{PEJ}, and the second term, being positive and proportional to ${\gamma _n}$, is the power dissipation~\cite{Cui2004, Haus1989book, Smith1998, Huang2015}.
+Consequently, the optical absorption ${P^{{\mathrm{abs}}}}({\bf{r}},t)$ is given by the summation of the second term over all poles: